emaaniqbal/CPS109_Midterm1_Prep/README.md

-You are provided with a blank file and test tile.
+You are provided with a blank file and test file.
 Download the files and ensure they are in the same location (see image).